mavafadar/python-simple-projects/README.md

 ## DDoS Script
 In this project, we implement a simple python script for attacking an IP address with a specific number of processes.
 This script is not optimal and efficient but can be used for educational purposes.
 For the source of this project click [Here](https://www.youtube.com/watch?v=FGdiSJakIS4&ab_channel=freeCodeCamp.org).

+## Port Scanner
+We implement a port scanner script to scan the open ports in a given range of a specific IP address in this project.
+We do this process with multithreading to make it more efficient.
+Port scanning is illegal, and this script is for educational purposes.
+For the source of this project click [Here](https://www.youtube.com/watch?v=FGdiSJakIS4&ab_channel=freeCodeCamp.org).